Cancel anytime

 History and Background

-GATX Corporation was founded in 1898 as General American Transportation Corporation.
-Initially focused on leasing railcars, it has expanded into a global leader in railcar leasing and related services, with significant milestones including international expansion and diversification into other transportation assets.
+GATX Corporation was founded in 1898 as the General American Transportation Corporation.
+Initially focused on manufacturing railcars, it has evolved into a global leader in railcar leasing and related services.

 Core Business Areas